franout/CTH_HPC/report/report_f.md

 All the work is splitted up among different threads, in particular:

-	*Master thread: it is in charge of creating and managing the working threads and the necessary data structure.
+* Master thread: it is in charge of creating and managing the working threads and the necessary data structure.

-	*Working threads: they are in charge of resolving the given problem.
+* Working threads: they are in charge of resolving the given problem.

 **Division in subtasks**
-	*Thread management
+* Thread management
 	- create threads
    	 - give tasks to threads
 	 - wait for threads
 	 - prepare all the data structures for threads

-	*Computation:
+* Computation
-		*calculate roots
+	+ calculate roots
-		*splits into subproblems ( it is a possible improvement if the computation is too slow ) *write to global variables
+	+ splits into subproblems ( it is a possible improvement if the computation is too slow )
+	+ write to global variables ( data transfer)
-		*check conditions about convergency
+	+ check conditions about convergency
-		*compute the next value of x
+	+ compute the next value of x

-	*Writing:
+* Writing
-		*assign colours to roots
+	+ assign colours to roots
-		*open files
+	+ open files
-		*write files
+	+ write files
-		*create result pictures
+	+ create result pictures

 **Resolution of each subtask**.